Simularia/simularia.github.io/about.markdown

 We plan to use this blog to share ideas, technical details, suggestions and experiences to help our customres and the air quality community.

-You can find more details about as at [Simularia](https://www.simularia.it).
+You can find more details about us at [Simularia](https://www.simularia.it).